-You just need some water, a sponge, and you can make hundreds of dollars every day.
+You just need some water and a sponge, and you can make hundreds of dollars every day.

 Not so fast.

-If there’s one thing I’ve learned my 6 years in business, it’s that there’s no such thing as a quick or easy venture.
+If there’s one thing I’ve learned in my 10+ years in business, it’s that there’s no such thing as a quick or easy venture.

 A window cleaning business takes patience, organization, and marketing like anything else.

-I’ve dabbled in it myself and have a few close friends that make upwards to 6 figures doing it.
+I’ve dabbled in it myself and have a few close friends that make upwards of 6 figures doing it.

 Do you want to learn how to market a window cleaning business and skyrocket your revenue?
 Then scroll down.